lrtfm/fdutils/README.md

     This class is used to evaluate functions for many times on a group of points.
-It works in case that you give different points on different mpi rank.
-This is an alternative solution before `VertexOnlyMesh` in Firedrake supporting this function.
+It works in case that you give different points on different mpi ranks.
+This is an alternative solution before `VertexOnlyMesh` in Firedrake supporting this feature.

     Exmaple code:
     ```